 International Experience as a Requirement

-U.S. News data shows that the top 10 colleges with the highest percentage of students studying abroad had an average of 83.4% percent of 2012 graduates going overseas.
-But those schools were the exception.
-Given the strong quantitative and qualitative evidence that global experiences are hugely beneficial for participants in terms of both personal and professional career growth, are there institutions that already mandate students to study or work abroad?
+Given the significant quantitative and qualitative evidence that global experiences are hugely beneficial for participants' personal and professional career growth, are there institutions that mandate students to study or work abroad?

 It turns out there are.
-Goucher College made study abroad a requirement in 2006, becoming the first college in the country to do so, and Soka University of America soon followed.
-Soka actually places a focus on foreign language and takes the idea of global citizenship to the next level, requiring students to study another language and both schools send 100% of their students abroad during their undergraduate program.
+Goucher College made study abroad a requirement in 2006, becoming the first liberal arts college in the country to do so, and Soka University of America soon followed.
+Soka places a focus on foreign language and takes the idea of global citizenship to the next level, requiring students to study another language.
+Students at Soka University study abroad for one semester during their 3rd year at no additional cost.
+Both universities send 100% of their students abroad during their undergraduate programs.

 I learned how it feels to be far away from home in a place where you don't really speak the language.
 I now have an even greater appreciation for international students and immigrants in America.

-Students like Hannah Spiegelman, a Goucher College Class of 2015 student, report back positively.
-Spiegelmen says she made her college selection partially because of the requirement and has especially benefited because “everyone goes abroad so it’s a normal part of the Goucher College experience.”
+Students like Hannah Spiegelman, a Goucher College alum, report back positively.
+Spiegelman says she made her college selection partially because of the requirement and has especially benefited because “everyone goes abroad so it’s a normal part of the Goucher College experience.”
 Spiegelman added, study abroad “should be something that everyone does as part of their education” because it “shapes you so much as a person,” and nothing can compare to that experience abroad.
 Similarly, classmate Katherine Mowrer believes it’s “important to me that every student study abroad so that classroom discussions are framed in an international mindset.”

 One student, Danielle Hemsley, chose to connect her global experience to her professional development through an internship with Área Logistica Humanitaria (ALH) of Valencia, and says of her time working abroad: